 The name Port of Egypt honors a reference to the property’s adjacent and sizeable sand bar.
 In the early 1900s, it was said to resemble a desert by a local schoolteacher inspiring students of places afar.
 That teacher was the father of one of the property’s past owners, Philip Dickinson, who in 1932 operated a boat rental station under the name.
 The Lieblein family reinstated the moniker in 1946 when they took over what had become Captain Reiter’s fishing station and rebranded the property Port of Egypt.

 The fuel docks are open from 5:30 am until 6:00 pm.
 They can be self serve if you use a credit card.
 Cash may only be used during regular business hours.
 We have gas and diesel.
-Pricing as of Sept.
-1, 2011 is $4.65/per gallon for 89 octane gas.
+Pricing as of January 1st 2014, is $4.65 /per gallon for 89 octane gas/diesel.

 Included with all new and used boat sales we offer instruction and docking lessons to our customers.
 For those looking for additional lessons on their vessel, we have a captain who can give instructions at a per hour fee.
 Please call the office for details.

 A Lure has designated docking slips in our East Canal.
 Look for their sign just past the Eagle's Neck Paddling shop.
-If you are docking here to visit an attraction not on our property, please pull in to our fuel dock and come in to the office and we will direct you to an empty slip.
-The fee is $25.
+If you are docking here to visit an attraction not on our property, please pull in to our fuel dock and come in to the office and we will direct you to an empty slip, fees apply.
 Additional fees apply for extended stays.